Skip to main content

 └── [model-name]/

-Is important to follow the convention above because Arkos expects to find those file there as it auto discovers them, note also that the model name must be in kebab-case (e.g., UserProfile
+It's important to follow the convention above because Arkos expects to find those files there as it auto-discovers them.
+Note also that the model name must be in kebab-case (e.g., UserProfile becomes user-profile).

 // src/modules/post/post.middlewares.ts